 Allocation recommendations: discriminant

 The deterioration in deficits, particularly in Italy, leads us to be cautious on the peripherals.
 For credit, we remain cautious on HY but continue to favor IG.
 In the equity market, despite tight valuations, investor appeal is still present, especially for growth stocks.
-On emerging markets, the valuation of the reached our target of last month, but continues to offer an attractive carry.
+On emerging markets, the valuation of the spread reached our target of last month, but continues to offer an attractive carry.

-- The lull in US rates should prove short-lived.A resumption of higher yields is likely given the growth and backdrop and the outlook for tapering.
+- The lull in US rates should prove short-lived.A resumption of higher yields is likely given the growth and inflation backdrop and the outlook for tapering.

 - The trend is upward in the United Kingdom where deconfinement has begun.
 The BoE will not extend QE.
 Stability will prevail in Japan.